vitessio/website/content/en/docs/19.0/reference/programs/vtorc/_index.md

       --tablet_manager_grpc_key string                              the key to use to connect --tablet_manager_grpc_server_name string                      the server name to use to validate server certificate --tablet_manager_protocol string                              Protocol to use to make tabletmanager RPCs to vttablets. (default "grpc")
+      --tolerable-replication-lag duration                          Amount of replication lag that is considered acceptable for a tablet to be eligible for promotion when Vitess makes the choice of a new primary in PRS
       --topo-information-refresh-duration duration                  Timer duration on which VTOrc refreshes the keyspace and vttablet records from the topology server (default 15s)
       --topo_consul_lock_delay duration                             LockDelay for consul session. (default 15s) --topo_consul_lock_session_checks string                      List of checks for consul session. (default "serfHealth")